-A kidney transplant is a surgical procedure to place a healthy kidney from a live or deceased donor into a person whose kidneys no longer function properly.
+A kidney transplant is a surgery to place a healthy kidney from a living or deceased donor into a person whose kidneys no longer function properly.

-When your kidneys lose this filtering ability, harmful levels of fluid and waste accumulate in your body, which can raise your blood pressure and result in kidney failure (end-stage renal disease, which is also known as end-stage kidney disease).
-End-stage renal disease occurs when the kidneys have lost about 90 percent of their ability to function normally.
+When kidneys lose this filtering ability, harmful levels of fluid and waste accumulate in the body, which can raise blood pressure and result in kidney failure (end-stage renal disease).
+End-stage renal disease occurs when the kidneys have lost about 90% of their ability to function normally.
+End-stage renal disease occurs when the kidneys have lost about 90% of their ability to function normally.

 - Chronic, uncontrolled high blood pressure

-- Chronic glomerulonephritis — an inflammation and eventual scarring of the tiny filters within your kidneys (glomeruli)
+- Chronic glomerulonephritis — an inflammation and eventual scarring of the tiny filters within the kidneys

 - Polycystic kidney disease